 A solar-covered pool heat pump.
 Even if the initial outlay is substantial, the benefits will outweigh the costs in the long term.

-Always remember that in order to get the best results from your pool heater, you must maintain proper water chemistry.
+Always remember that you must maintain proper water chemistry to get the best results from your pool heater.
 If your heater is exposed to low or high pH levels, erosion and scaling might occur within it.
-Heater damage may also be caused by pools with high levels of chlorine (particularly salt-water pools).
+Pools may also cause heater damage with high chlorine levels (particularly salt-water pools).

 Frequently asked questions